mverboom/build/MULTI.md

 When running the building phase of a recipe, certain software is required to run the build phase.
-This currently is a generic list of software and is targeted towards debian based systems.
+This currently is a generic list of software and is targeted towards Debian based systems.
 This needs to be changed so there is a platform specific set of required packages for the build phase.

 Currently there is one [REQUIRED] section in a recipe.
 To provide good backwards